 Head up to Teton Village in the Jackson Hole Ski Resort, to the base of Rendezvous Mountain for a daytime getaway where you can not only ride the Tram ($42 round trip), hike, and ski (weather depending), but also indulge in a fine-dining experience at Spur, part of the Teton Mountain Lodge & Spa.
 The interior is a modern twist on Western design—upscale, aesthetically pleasing, and homey.
 Romantic dates, families with kids, large groups gatherings—it’s a place for all to enjoy.
 In other words, it’s fine dining in a casual setting—a sophisticated menu and drink list with options still for children.
 Chef Kevin Humphreys, who has won Jackson Hole’s Best Chef for the 9th year in a row, crafts locally sourced dishes catered to a range of pallets.
 Spur gets their food as locally and regionally as possible–the farthest they’ll go is California for a few cheeses.
 They even use Jackson’s own Vertical Harvest, one of the world’s first vertical greenhouses, for many produce options, such as greens.

-Their hand-cut Kennebec fries were the best I might have ever eaten.
+Their hand-cut Kennebec fries are delicious!
 I asked for them without seasoning and lightly cooked, just the way I like them!
 I also enjoyed the grilled asparagus and sautéed mushrooms.
 My friend had the mini Mahi tuna tacos.
-For those with a raging sweet tooth, my guy also thoroughly enjoyed the brownie drenched in vanilla ice cream.
+For those with a raging sweet tooth, my friend also thoroughly enjoyed the brownie drenched in vanilla ice cream.